Study: Lack of Sex Interest Successfully Treated by Light

 The scientists discovered that the men who received active light treatment saw their testosterone levels increase and their sexual satisfaction improve.

-The findings were presented in September at a meeting of the European College of Neuropychopharmacology (ECNP) in Vienna.
+The findings were presented at a meeting of the European College of Neuropychopharmacology (ECNP) in Vienna.